 The Kennel Club working trials championships

-The working trial championships in 2021 will be held by Yorkshire Working Trials Society (dates and venue TBC).
+The 2021 working trial championships will be held by Yorkshire Working Trials Society at the Church Fenton Cricket Club from Thursday 21 until Saturday 23 October.

 - PD Judge - Mr J Wykes